jaegertracing/documentation/content/docs/next-release/operator.md

 <3> Adds the security policy to the service account
 <4> Creates the Jaeger Instance using the `serviceAccount` created in the steps above

+{{< warning >}}
-**WARNING:** without such a policy, errors like the following will prevent a `DaemonSet` to be created: `Warning FailedCreate 4s (x14 over 45s) daemonset-controller Error creating: pods "agent-as-daemonset-agent-daemonset-" is forbidden: unable to validate against any security context constraint: [spec.containers[0].securityContext.containers[0].hostPort: Invalid value: 5775: Host ports are not allowed to be used`
+Without such a policy, errors like the following will prevent a `DaemonSet` to be created: `Warning FailedCreate 4s (x14 over 45s) daemonset-controller Error creating: pods "agent-as-daemonset-agent-daemonset-" is forbidden: unable to validate against any security context constraint: [spec.containers[0].securityContext.containers[0].hostPort: Invalid value: 5775: Host ports are not allowed to be used`
+{{< /warning >}}

 After a few seconds, the `DaemonSet` should be up and running: